MissStrong/ICS3U/Discontinued/Turtle 3 - Shapes in Turtle.md

   forward(50)
   right(72)

-# Hides the turtle after they are done drawing
+# hides the turtle after they are done drawing
 hideturtle()

-# Keeps the program running after the drawing is complete
+# keeps the program running after the drawing is complete
 done()
 ```